barty-s/women-who-skateboard-vigo/README.md

 ### User Stories

-· Home Page - As a visiting user, I want to learn about the group and next scheduled meet-up.
+· Home Page - As a visiting user, I want to learn about the group and the next scheduled meet-up.
 I want to be able to sign up for the meet-up easily.

 · Gallery Page - As a visiting user, I want to be able to see photos of myself, my friends and fellow skaters from any meet-ups I attend.